• Skip to primary navigation

 Walk Through the Flowers and Trees at Marie Selby Botanical Gardens

-Marie Selby Botanical Gardens is one of my favorite Sarasota attractions.
+Marie Selby Botanical Gardens is one of my favorite things to do in Sarasota.
 I love it so much that I even placed membership there so I could visit as much as I wanted.
-Marie Selby Botanical Gardens has 45 acres of bayfront gardens within their two campuses.
+Marie Selby Botanical Gardens has 45 acres of bayfront gardens within its two campuses.
 There are 15 acres at the Downtown Sarasota campus which has elements of rainforest, deserts, and native Florida as well as a lush mangrove walkway.
 The Historic Spanish Point Campus has 30 acres alongside Little Sarasota Bay.
 When visiting Spanish Point you can learn more about Sarasota’s Native and pioneer history.

 Downtown Sarasota Campus Attractions: